 American Airlines has award charts posted on its website, which is an uncommon practice among major U.S. airlines.
-However, The Balance found listed flight prices are more like estimates rather than set rates.
-Even the names of award flight types identified on the charts (MileSAAver and AAnytime) often don’t appear in flight search results and, in some cases, the miles required to book the flight varies from what’s listed in the award charts.
+However, The Balance found listed flight prices are classified differently than the award flight types identified on the charts (MileSAAver and AAnytime) often don’t appear in flight search results and, in some cases, the miles required to book the flight varies from what’s listed in the award charts.

 American Airlines says that due to an increased number of web special offers and other pricing variables such as ticket demand during peak travel seasons, award flight prices are now more dynamic.
 That means they can change often, and do.
 These days, you’re also more likely to see award flights advertised based on seat class or as a web special rather than as a MileSAAver or AAnytime ticket, according to the airline.

-“We’ll maintain the current award chart because customers have let us know it provides a helpful guideline for redeeming miles and, as customers continue to find web specials, the award chart may become less relevant over time,” says an American Airlines spokesperson told The Balance in an email.
+“We’ll maintain the current award chart because customers have let us know it provides a helpful guideline for redeeming miles and, as customers continue to find web specials, the award chart may become less relevant over time,” an American Airlines spokesperson told The Balance in an email.